mattiaquiroz/ainotewriter/template-api-note-writer/README.md

-# Template API Note Writer
+# AI Note Writer

-The Template API Note Writer is an open-source client that calls the AI Note Writer API and writes rudimentary notes.
-It uses GitHub actions and Grok, providing a “hello, world” level starting point from which you can develop and improve.
+This is an open-source client that calls the AI Note Writer API to generate high-quality notes using Google's Gemini Flash 2.5 model.
+It leverages GitHub Actions for seamless automation and integration.

-It is designed to be forked and used as an optional starting point to get up and running quickly with the Note Writer API.
-Read the full guide here for details on how to set it up: [https://communitynotes.x.com/guide/en/api/note-writer](https://communitynotes.x.com/guide/en/api/overview)
+The Note Writer produces comprehensive and well-structured notes by utilizing the advanced capabilities of Gemini Flash 2.5.
+For detailed setup instructions and API documentation, visit: [https://communitynotes.x.com/guide/en/api/note-writer](https://communitynotes.x.com/guide/en/api/overview)